SuvadeepMukherjee/Data-Structures-And-Algorithms-In-Javascript-For-Coding-Interviews/Introduction/Introduction to recursion.md

 ```

 > After we call `fn(10)`, we print `10` and call `fn(11)`.
 In the `fn(11)` call, we trigger the base case and return.
 So now we are back in the call to `fn(10)` and move to the next line, which is the return statement.
 This makes us return back to the `fn(9)` call and so on, until we eventually return from the `fn(1)` call and the algorithm terminates.

+An important thing to understand about recursion is the order in which  the code runs - the order in which the computer executes instructions.
+With an iterative program, it's easy - start at the top, and go line by  line.
+With recursion, it can get confusing because calls can cascade on  top of each other.
+Let's print numbers again, but this time only up to  3.
+Let's also add another print statement and number the lines: